List of mayors of Amsterdam

-Below is a list of mayors (Dutch: burgemeesters) of Amsterdam, capital of the Netherlands.
+Below is a list of mayors of Amsterdam (Dutch: burgemeesters), capital of the Netherlands.
 The city had four burgomasters, serving four years.
 Since 1389 the mayors were elected on 1 February.
-In the 17th and 18th century, a new mayor was elected by his colleagues (co-option), but his appointment had to be approved by the stadholder.
+In the 17th and 18th century, a new mayor was elected by his colleagues (co-option), but his appointment had to be approved by the stadtholder.
 In 1824, it was decided only one person could govern the cities of The Hague and Amsterdam at a time.
 Mayors of Dutch municipalities are appointed by the municipal council after the acceptance of the King's Commissioner of the province.